knapo/a9n/README.md

 [codeclimate]: https://codeclimate.com/github/knapo/a9n
 [coveralls]: https://coveralls.io/r/knapo/a9n

 Simple tool for managing extra configuration in ruby/rails apps.
 Supports Rails 2.x, 3.x, 4.x and Ruby 1.9, 2.0.
-For Ruby 1.8 use version < 1.0
+Ruby 1.8 is not supported in version 0.1.2 and higher.

 ## Installation